Onions & Garlics

 Habit

-Common Leek Allium porrum
+Common Leek Allium ampeloprasum var. porrum

-Of uncertain origin but probably a cultivated form of Wild Leek Allium ampeloprasum.
+(Allium porrum) Of uncertain origin but probably a cultivated form of Wild Leek Allium ampeloprasum.
 Widely grown in a variety of cultivated forms as a vegetable or for seasoning.
 Occasionally found growing where garden waste may have been dumped, but doesn't persist for long.
 Flowers July to August.
 Flower tepals pink.
 Flower spathe longer than the branches of the flowerhead, usually lasting to flowering time.
 Leaves flat or slightly keeled, blue-green.
 Onion smell.

 Common Leek Common Leek